jroseberry64/PLASM-Compiler/README.md

 extern data myData, myArray[], array[] in ROM, otherArray[] in ROM;
 ```

-*A proper typing system with multiple data types is planned for a future version of the compiler.
-[See it on the Roadmap](#roadmap-types)*

 #### Enum

 Equivelant to enumerated values in other languages, but are declared at the global level only and are limited to unsigned byte values